ashcode028/Kafka-Setup/README.md

 ```
 pip install kafka-python
 ```
-- In your application, wherever you want a notification , or any message has to passed send you producer instance as its argument and push into the queue
+- In your application, wherever you want a notification , or any message has to passed send you producer instance as its argument and push into the queue.
+Create producer instance for each repository (if you have many),shown below
 ```
+producer = KafkaProducer(
+    bootstrap_servers=['localhost:9092'],
+    value_serializer=lambda x: dumps(x).encode('utf-8')
+)
 producer.send('<your topic name>', value=data)
 ```
+In the code block above:
+- We have created a KafkaProducer object that connects of our local instance of Kafka, this would be defined once for your one microservice.
+- We have defined a way to serialize the data we want to send by trasforming it into a json string and then encoding it to UTF-8.
+- We send an event  with topic named “topic_test”, this can be used in various parts of your microservice.

-- Create another repository(in my opinion) to handle consumer.
+- Create another repository(in my opinion) to handle consumer.Otherwise it can be read from same microservice as producer.
 ```
 from kafka import KafkaConsumer
 from json import loads